Should Investors Worry About S - GuruFocus.com

-The latest data from GuruFocus shows that Chair and Co-CEO Marc Benioff sold 2300 shares of Salesforce Inc (CRM) on 2022-10-14.
+The latest data from GuruFocus shows that CFO Dan Puckett sold 1100 shares of ShockWave Medical Inc (SWAV) on 2022-10-20.

-Over the past year, Marc Benioff has sold 1345385 shares in total.
+Over the past year, Dan Puckett has sold 27124 shares in total.

 Insider trends